 Have students annotate a text with details, quotes, and other “golden lines” that highlight the theme.
-Download our free teacher and student infographic posters on annotation.
+Save and print our free teacher and student infographic posters on annotation.

-Writing responses to the essential question from the start through finish of a unit will help you see how students develop their ideas.
+Writing responses to the essential questions from the start to finish of a unit will help you see how students develop their ideas.

 Have students make a connection through writing and discussion on what the theme means to them personally and how their understanding of the theme has changed based on their reading.

 7. Search for additional themes.